On This Page:

 U.S. Customs and Border Protection (CBP), one of the components of the Department of Homeland Security, is responsible for securing our borders.
 As part of their mission, CBP operates several programs:

 - Trusted Traveler Programs – These programs provide expedited travel for pre-approved, low risk travelers.

 - Global Entry Program – This program allows an expedited clearance for pre-approved, low-risk travelers returning to the United States from abroad.
 Participants may enter the United States by using automated kiosks located at select airports.

 - FAST Driver Program – Free and Secure Trade (FAST) driver cards are Western Hemisphere Travel Initiative (WHTI) compliant documents for entry into the United States by land or sea.

 - NEXUS Program – NEXUS cards can be used as an alternative to a passport for air, land, and sea travel into the United States for U.S. and Canadian citizens.

 - SENTRI Program – Secure Electronic Network for Travelers Rapid Inspection (SENTRI) participants undergo a thorough background check and are issued a Radio Frequency Identification Document (RFID) that will identify their status upon arrival at a U.S. port of entry.
 A sticker decal issued for their vehicle or motorcycle allows SENTRI users access to dedicated primary lanes.

 Still Need Assistance?

 If you are experiencing difficulty obtaining a U.S. passport or your application has exceeded the normal processing time, our office can make an inquiry on your behalf with the U.S. Department of State.

-If you need additional assistance, please print and fill out the passport form available below, and submit your form by email email@example.com or by mail to the address listed on the form below.
+To request assistance, please print and fill out the passport form available below, and submit your form by email firstname.lastname@example.org.